divyajeettt/matplotlib-exploration/README.md

 #### Circle plotter

-[`circle_plotter.py`](https://github.com/divyajeettt/matplotlib-exploration/blob/main/circle_plotter.py) simply plots a circle, along with the component of the current point on the circle on the axes, refreshed n the screen after each interval (interval is selected by the user). \
+[`circle_plotter.py`](https://github.com/divyajeettt/matplotlib-exploration/blob/main/circle_plotter.py) simply plots a circle, along with the component of the current point on the circle on the axes, refreshed on the screen after each interval (interval is selected by the user). \
 *Date of creation:* `December 08, 2020`

 Execute: